An old topographical map showing the Newberry caldera area in Oregon. It is used as the background for a text box.

 I believe that our life experiences shape and texture us.

 Often, this happens without us even noticing.
 When we adapt to an oppressive environment, we are often left feeling scattered, anxious, depressed, numb, disconnected, and misaligned.
-What’s really tricky is that we’re often not even aware of how we ended up there, we just know that it hurts.
+What’s really tricky is that we’re often not even aware of how we ended up there, we just know that it doesn’t feel right.

 My areas of focus: